seanreed1111/sql-recipes/recipes.md

 ---

-# Using Counts to Determine Whether Values Are Unique
+# Using Counts to DeterMINe Whether Values Are Unique
 ## Problem
 ## You want to know whether table values are unique.